blacksmith-community/blacksmith/docs/config.md

 **Default:** `""`

 Path to file containing Vault credentials.
 Used when `token` is not provided directly in the configuration.

+#### `auto_unseal` (boolean)
+**Default:** `true`

+Enable automatic unsealing when Vault becomes sealed while Blacksmith is running (e.g., Vault service restarted independently).
+Requires `credentials` to point to a JSON file containing `seal_key` and `root_token` (this is written during initial Vault initialization by Blacksmith).

+#### `health_check_interval` (duration string)
+**Default:** `"15s"`

+Interval for the background health watcher to check Vault’s status.
+If Vault is detected sealed, Blacksmith will attempt to unseal it using the configured credentials.

+#### `unseal_cooldown` (duration string)
+**Default:** `"30s"`

+Minimum time between auto‑unseal attempts to avoid repeated hammering when Vault is unavailable or failing to unseal.
+Applies per‑process and is enforced even if multiple operations notice the sealed state concurrently.

+### Handling Vault Restarts (Auto‑Unseal)

+When Vault restarts independently of the broker, it may come back sealed.
+With `auto_unseal: true`, Blacksmith will:

+- Detect sealed/unavailable responses during Vault operations and automatically attempt to unseal using the `credentials` file, then retry once.
+- Run a background health watcher at `health_check_interval` that proactively unseals Vault if sealed.

+The `credentials` file must be a JSON with `seal_key` and `root_token`.
+Blacksmith writes this during the initial `vault.init` phase.

+#### Troubleshooting Auto‑Unseal

+- Logs to look for:
+  - `vault auto-unseal` and `vault watcher` messages indicating detection and unseal attempts.
+  - `vault auto-unseal successful` when unseal completes.
+  - Errors like `failed to load seal key for auto-unseal` or `vault is sealed but no credentials path configured` indicate misconfiguration.
+- Verify configuration:
+  - `vault.credentials` points to a readable file with `seal_key` and `root_token`.
+  - `vault.auto_unseal` is `true` (default).
+  - Adjust `vault.health_check_interval` and `vault.unseal_cooldown` if needed.
+- Environment and connectivity:
+  - Ensure `VAULT_ADDR` and network connectivity to Vault are correct.
+  - If TLS issues occur, confirm CA configuration or set `skip_ssl_validation` only in dev.
+- Manual recovery:
+  - If auto‑unseal lacks permissions or keys, manually unseal Vault and correct the credentials file path/contents.

 ## BOSH Configuration (`bosh`)